-We have listened to the feedback young people gave us and used as much of the information received from the community as possible in developing the following key focus areas, goals and strategies.
-For more details on the strategies and expected outcomes outlined below, go to Appendix A.
+We have listened to the feedback young people gave us and used as much of the information received from the community as possible as summarised in the below infographic.
+Detailed information on the key focus areas, goals and strategies from this feedback is also provided.